-- All liabilities stemming from commercial contracts from the Czech branch are reinsured at NN Re - All derivative transactions, except interest rate swaps initiated after 21 May 2016, are traded with Nationale-Nederlanden Interfinance B.V.
+- · All liabilities stemming from commercial contracts from the Czech branch are reinsured at NN Re - All derivative transactions, except interest rate swaps initiated after 21 May 2016, are traded with Nationale-Nederlanden Interfinance B.V.
 (NN Interfinance) - NN Leven and NN Interfinance have entered a EUR 1.000 million loan agreement for the purpose of liquidity risk management.
-As per yearend 2019 NN Leven has borrowed EUR 500 million using this loan agreement - NN Leven has borrowed under three subordinated loans from NN Group N.V..
+As per year-end 2020 NN Leven there was no funds borrowed under this loan agreement - NN Leven has borrowed under three subordinated loans from NN Group N.V.
 For more details on these loans refer to Note 45 'Capital and liquidity management'.